CVCEeu-dh/histograph/_includes/pages/crowdsourcing.md

-Crowd-sourced indexation
+## Crowd-sourced indexation
----

-HistoGraph combines tools like [YAGO-AIDA](link) for the automatic detection and disambiguation of **named entities** - people, places, institutions and dates - with crowd-based annotations.
+HistoGraph combines tools like [YAGO-AIDA](link) for *the* automatic detection and disambiguation of **named entities** - people, places, institutions and dates - with crowd-based annotations.
 Thanks to the enrichment with [DBPedia](link) and [VIAF](link) links, histoGraph can handle multilanguage documents flawlessly.
 By default, every automatically detected entity is pending validation by a human user.

 Automatic entity detection works very well overall but will always remain imperfect in places.
 To address this, HistoGraph depends on human validation and error correction.